birkenfeld/ipython-physics/README.txt

 This is an extension for IPython 0.11+ that at the moment mainly enables easy input of physical quantities (i.e. numbers with units).

+If the "uncertainties" module (http://github.com/newville/uncertainties/) is installed, you can also enter values with standard errors wherever you can enter quantities, see the examples below.

 Quick installation advice:

   Place `physics.py` in any directory on PYTHONPATH, or add its directory to